ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Vasastan

-Vasastan is a part of northern downdown Stockholm.
+Vasastan is a part of northern downtown Stockholm.
 It has been a decidedly middle-class area for a long time.

 ### Söder

 Söder is the southern half of downtown Stockholm.
 It has been the poorer half of Stockholm up until a few decades ago.
-Due to rental control, those who have lived there for a long time can affort a reasonable appartment on a modest income.
+Due to rental control, those who have lived there for a long time can afford a reasonable apartment on a modest income.

 ### Gnesta